 - Published: 2011

-All of the zones are natural to experience, but the framework focuses on teaching students how to recognize and manage their zone based on the demands of their environment and the people around them.
-Learn more in the article, All the Zones are OK!
+All of the Zones are experienced naturally, and the framework focuses on teaching individuals how to recognize and manage their Zones based on their goals and task demands.
+Learn more in the article, All the Zones Are OK!
 Tips for Managing the Zones You’re In.

 Who can teach The Zones of Regulation?

-The Zones curriculum can be taught by anyone wanting to help individuals improve their self-regulation skills.
-This can include, but is not limited to, special and regular education teachers, occupational therapists, speech-language pathologists, psychologists, counselors, behaviorists, social workers, and parents.
+The Zones curriculum can be taught by anyone wanting to support individuals in fostering their regulation skills.
+This can include, but is not limited to, special and regular education teachers, occupational therapists, speech-language pathologists, psychologists, counselors, behaviorists, social workers, and caregivers.

 Who can benefit from The Zones?

-The Zones curriculum targets students who struggle with self-regulation.
-Initially it was developed considering the needs and learning styles of students with neurobiological and mental health disorders such as autism spectrum levels 1 and 2, attention deficit hyperactivity disorder (ADHD), Tourette syndrome, oppositional defiant disorder (ODD), conduct disorder, selective mutism, and anxiety disorders.
-However, the curriculum now reaches a much broader population spanning students and adults of various levels of learning inside and outside of the educational environment.
-Everyone experiences difficulties in self-regulation from time to time, and given The Zones curriculum provides a universal common language, consistent visual structure, and equitable support for all learners, many regular education teachers adopt it for use with their whole class, and entire districts adopt it as a school-wide proactive intervention.
+The Zones curriculum targets learners who need support with self-regulation.
+Initially it was developed considering the needs and learning styles of Neurodivergent learners, but all kids can benefit from learning about their own emotions and tools.
+Everyone experiences difficulties in self-regulation from time to time.
+Because The Zones of Regulation curriculum provides a universal common language, consistent visual structure, and equitable support for all learners, many general education teachers have adopted it for use with their whole class.
+In fact, entire districts have adopted it as a schoolwide proactive intervention.

-Lessons are designed to be used with kids age 4 (with average to above-average learning abilities) through adulthood.
-Where relevant, the lessons suggest ways to do the activities with students of varying ages.
-More mature students and adults may feel that some of the activities are too “childish” for them, but they can still benefit from the discussions the lessons prompt.
-The depth of understanding will vary, and teaching expectations need to be tailored based on student abilities.
+Lessons are designed to be used with learners ages four through adulthood.
+Where relevant, the lessons suggest ways to differentiate activities with learners of varying ages and learning characteristics.
+The depth of understanding will vary, and teaching expectations need to be tailored based on the person.
 Some accommodations are provided to adapt activities.
-Students with lower cognition may not develop as deep an understanding of The Zones framework, but with consistent exposure, many are able to figure out their zones and follow visual supports to guide them to useful self-regulation strategies.
-Lessons may require further adaptation when teaching students with cognitive impairments.
+Lessons may require further adaptation when teaching students with cognitive challenges.

 About the Author